craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 # South Western
 ## Golden Citizen
 You have spent your life before adventure in the cool and relatively safe underground tunnels of [[The Golden City]].
-You likely have seen conflict only for mere moments before [[Golden Claws]] descended upon the scene and removed the perpetrator permanently - unless you lived in gang territory, that is.
+You likely have seen conflict only for mere moments before [[Golden Claws]] descended upon the scene and removed the perpetrator permanently.
+This control quickly dissipates at the edges of the city, where Noble Thieves, rowdy gangsters, and neighborhood barons rule small sections that are constantly in conflict.

 You gain +2 to your *Intelligence Score* and a +1 to your *Charisma Score*.
 You are proficient in the *Persuasion* and *Insight* Skills.
 You know [[Desertspeech (language)]] and your choice of one of the following;
 - [[Draconic (language)]]